 The nice thing is that even though they free range, they choose to make their nests close to me.
 I love it!
 They can go in the woods but they choose the homestead.
 I have no clue why maybe they just feel safe here.

-Safety – I will admit that when your birds free range you don’t have too much control of them.
+Safety – I will admit that when your ducks or chickens free-range you don’t have too much control over them.
 Makes sense, yes?

 I know approximately how many I have but if one disappears tomorrow I probably won’t realize it.